 If you are looking for pay rates for student jobs, consult the following websites:

-To learn more about salary negotiation, consult the following resources.
+To learn more about salary negotiation, consult the following articles.

 - The careful art of negotiating your first salary (PayScale)